Wendy and Tom’s relationship was as passionate as it gets.

-It’s a process that happens through Dialogue and when it happens, it happens in a flash.
+It’s a process that happens through Dialogue and when it happens, it can happen in a flash.

 It’s like a combination lock.
-You keep hitting the right numbers until one finally opens everything up.
+You keep dialing the right numbers until one finally opens everything up.
 Breakthrough!

 Anger is a sign that someone still wants the relationship.
 And conflict can be a good indication that you’re with the best person that can help you grow and heal.

 Anger is an emotion that occurs when something we value is being violated or lost.

 Both Tom and Wendy were no longer angry, and in their case that meant they no longer valued the relationship.

 When there’s zero emotion, the relationship may seem more peaceful, but in reality it’s six-feet under.

 What if the feelings of love have ceased to exist?
 Passion has breathed its last?
 Romance has given up the ghost?